HubTou/adsv/README.md

 ## HISTORY
 This implementation was made for the [PNU project](https://github.com/HubTou/PNU).

-I do this kind of analysis which each dataset I have to work with.
+I do this kind of analysis with each dataset I have to work with.
 Last time I did that, I decided that it was about time to fully automate the process, especially as I was working with fields containing multi-lines values...

 ## LICENSE